 Check what’s included with your unit.
 For example, is it furnished?
 Does it come with appliances?
 Are there any restrictions on interior decorations?
 If your unit includes a parking stall, ask to see it.
 Likewise with other amenities such as workout rooms, communal lounges or storage lockers.
 Now is also a great time to get to know your neighbours- don’t be afraid to ask them about the building.
 They’re likely to give you an honest opinion, and they have the benefit of experiencing the building at all times of day.
 After all, you plan on living there, so who better to ask than someone who already does?

-Once you’re satisfied with the individual unit, consider whether the apartment building as a whole meets your requirements.
-For example, some buildings may not allow pets, or may place restrictions on their size/weight.
-Ask about the security systems in place- is there CCTV or a security staff?
+Once you’re satisfied with the individual unit, consider whether the building as a whole meets your requirements.
+For example, some buildings don’t allow pets, or place restrictions on their size.
+Ask about the building’s security systems.
+Is there CCTV or security staff?
 Consider the physical condition of the building.
-If it was built before 1999, be sure to make sure it’s 100% rain screened to avoid Leaky Condo Syndrome.
+If it was built before 1999, make sure it’s 100% rain screened to avoid Leaky Condo Syndrome.
 Similarly, find out whether there has been a recent building envelope assessment.
 A building envelope is what separates the interior and exterior of a building.
 This assessment will determine whether water is able to enter the property, or if major overhauls (and the costs that go with them) are in the near future.

 Consider whether the demographics of the building suit your needs.
-Chances are, if you’re downsizing in your twilight years, you won’t enjoy sharing a building with 20-year-old college students.
-For those looking to rent the unit rather than occupy it, ask your realtor whether there are any rental restrictions placed upon the building and what percentage of owners are also renting.
-(The general consensus suggests that a higher proportion of rental units is less desirable, so some condo corporations place a cap on the percentage of units that can be rented at any one time.)
+If you’re downsizing in your twilight years, you probably won’t enjoy sharing a building with 20-year-old college students.
+If you’re looking to rent the unit rather than occupy it, ask your realtor whether there are any rental restrictions placed upon the building and what percentage of owners are also renting.
+(The general consensus is that a higher proportion of rental units is less desirable, so some condo corporations place a cap on the percentage of units that can be rented at any one time.)

-If both the unit and the apartment building are satisfactory, take some time to get to know the neighbourhood.
-Consider the things you’ll be doing most often; commuting to work, shopping for groceries, etc. Are there sufficient transport links close by?
-Is the area generally safe at night?
+If both the unit and the building are satisfactory, take some time to get to know the neighbourhood.
+Consider the things you’ll be doing most often: commuting to work, shopping for groceries, etc. Are there sufficient transport links close by?
+Is the area safe at night?

 Get online to research whether there are any upcoming construction projects that may affect your quality of life or the future value of your property.
 You may also be able to find information on your neighbourhood’s (and potentially even your building’s) reputation.